By Kathleen Escarcha

 Similarly, panelist Deía Medley-Neyra said that one of her greatest accomplishments as a first-year student was “proving to [her]self that [she] belongs” in college.
 Medley-Neyra urged the audience of student success leaders to understand that students who have experienced homelessness are “not just struggling to get through college.
 They’re also successful, involved on campus, and have a drive to succeed.”

 Administrators can help students overcome imposter syndrome by emphasizing that they are “uniquely qualified to be in college because of the challenges they’ve experienced,” says Jackson.
 She adds that the Unconquered Scholars Program, named after the Seminole people, emphasizes resilience and persistence even in its name.
 “The Seminole nation never surrendered to the government and continued to persist.
 It represents the students’ spirit.
 These students refused to give into their circumstances, they kept pushing to make it all the way to FSU and are now preparing themselves for independent life after earning a degree,” says Jackson.

 To shed more light onto the barriers student-parents face, EAB hosted a panel of Generation Hope Scholars at our recent student success summit, CONNECTED18, in October.
 See what these student-parents shared—and learn how you can best support them.

+Historically underserved and nontraditional students make up the majority of today’s community college population, yet their completion rates continue to lag behind those of traditional students.
 Improve student outcomes for at-risk populations with 21 strategies to promote equitable opportunities.